ALAI-stack/Archicad-CLI/README.md

 # Archicad CLI (`ac`)

 A fast, local command-line tool that lets Claude Code (and you) talk directly to your running Archicad model.
-It bypasses the MCP tool-discovery layer entirely — most queries return in **under a second**, and the `/archicad` slash command in Claude Code gives a curated, low-token workflow for BIM tasks.
+It bypasses the MCP tool-discovery layer entirely most queries return in **under a few seconds (dependant on task complexity)**, and the `/archicad` slash command in Claude Code gives a curated, low-token workflow for BIM tasks.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Status](https://img.shields.io/badge/status-alpha-orange.svg)]()